chef/okta_aws/README.md

 ## Usage

-Run `okta_aws PROFILENAME`, or run `okta_aws` without any arguments and okta_aws will you the `AWS_PROFILE` environment variable if you have it set.
+Run `okta_aws PROFILENAME`, or run `okta_aws` without any arguments and okta_aws will use the `AWS_PROFILE` environment variable if you have it set.

+To fetch credentials for all profiles you have access to, run `okta_aws --all`.

 To list the available profiles, run `okta_aws --list`.